Tendonitis Treatment in Sunset Hills, MO | Axes Physical Therapy

 Golfer’s Elbow

-Golfer’s elbow, also referred to as medial epicondylitis, is a type of tendonitis that causes pain where the tendons of your forearm muscles attach to the bony bump on the inside of your elbow.
+Golfer’s elbow, also referred to as medial epicondylitis, is a type of tendonitis that affects the inner side of the elbow.
 This condition is common among golfers, which is how it got its name.
-But, it can also occur in individuals who engage in other activities that involve repetitive gripping or wrist flexion.
-The excess stress on the tendons in the forearm and elbow can cause small tears to form, leading to swelling and pain.
+However, it can also occur in individuals who engage in other activities that involve repetitive gripping or wrist flexion.
+The repeated motion and stress on the tendons in the forearm and elbow can cause small tears to form, leading to swelling and pain.

-Symptoms of Golfer’s elbow include pain and irritation on the inner side of the elbow, which can sometimes extend down to the forearm and wrist.
-There may also be weakness and stiffness in the affected area, making it difficult to carry things or perform everyday functions.
+Symptoms of Golfer’s elbow include pain and soreness on the inside part of your arm, which can sometimes extend down to the forearm and wrist.
+Your elbow may also feel stiff or weak, making it difficult to carry things or perform everyday activities.

 Tendonitis Treatment in Sunset Hills, MO: Are You at Risk?

-- Repetitive motions and overuse — Repeating the same motion over and over, whether in the workplace, a hobby, or in general life, can aggravate the tendons and cause tendonitis.
+- Repetitive motions and overuse — Repeating the same motion over and over, whether at work, for sport, or in general life, can aggravate the tendons and cause tendonitis.

-- Overuse — Similar to repeated motions, overuse refers to the overworking a muscle without proper rest or recovery.
-Overuse can occur from engaging in a specific activity or sport for an extended period without taking breaks, or from abruptly increasing how hard you train the joint before your body is ready for it.
+- Overuse — Kind of life repeated motions, overuse means extended use of a particular tendon without proper rest or recovery.
+Overuse can occur from heavy physical activity without taking breaks, or from abruptly increasing the intensity or duration of an activity without proper conditioning.

-- Age — Tendonitis is more common in people 40 or older as tendons get less flexible as we age.
+- Age — Tendonitis happens more frequently in people who are middle aged and older as tendons get less elastic as we get older.

-- Lack of flexibility — Less physically active people who don’t consistently work on their flexibility may be at higher risk of developing tendonitis.
+- Lack of flexibility — Less physically active people who are not regularly stretching or engaging in activities that promote flexibility may be more prone to developing tendonitis.

-- Muscle imbalances — When some muscles are stronger than others, it can cause imbalances and cause increased pressure on the tendons.
+- Muscle imbalances — When some muscles are stronger than others, it can cause imbalances and cause increased stress on the tendons.

-- Inactivity — Being inactive for long periods of time can negatively affect soft tissue’s strength and flexibility, increasing the likelihood of developing tendonitis.
+- Inactivity — Living a sedentary lifestyle can negatively affect soft tissue’s strength and flexibility, increasing the chances of developing tendonitis.

-- Medical conditions — Certain medical issues, such as rheumatoid arthritis and diabetes, can increase the chances of developing tendonitis.
+- Medical conditions — Certain medical conditions, like rheumatoid arthritis and diabetes, can increase the chances of developing tendonitis.

-- Medications — Certain medications, such as corticosteroids or fluoroquinolone antibiotics, can also increase the chances of developing tendonitis.
+- Medications — Certain medications, for example corticosteroids or fluoroquinolone antibiotics, can also increase the chances of developing tendonitis.

-Although not all instances of tendonitis in Sunset Hills, MO are preventable, you need to to know what the risk factors are and take steps to minimize their impact.
-This may include resting often during strenuous activities, studying appropriate technique, being aware of good posture, and staying active.
+Although not all instances of tendonitis in Sunset Hills, MO can be prevented, you need to to know what the risk factors are and take steps to minimize their impact.
+This may mean taking frequent breaks during strenuous activities, using proper form during exercise, practicing proper posture, and engaging in at least moderate physical activity.
 Furthermore, seeking treatment for any medical conditions that increase the risk of tendonitis, or seeking out physical therapy before starting physical activity, can also help to prevent its development.

 Physical Therapy in Sunset Hills, MO for Tendonitis Treatment

-Physical therapy is often the preferred treatment for tendonitis, as it’s non-invasive and has a demonstrated history of success.
-Your Sunset Hills, MO physical therapist will form a team with you and your physician to develop a customized physical therapy plan to help ease your symptoms and prevent further damage to the affected tendon.
-The following are some of the ways that physical therapy can help treat tendonitis:
+Physical therapy is the first line of defense and treatment for tendonitis.
+Your Sunset Hills, MO physical therapist can help you to create a personalized physical therapy plan to help alleviate your pain and discomfort and prevent further damage to the affected tendon.
+Here are some of the ways that physical therapy can help treat tendonitis:

 - Stretching and strengthening exercises are an important part of physical therapy for tendonitis.
-These exercises work to improve mobility and strength.
+These exercises can help to improve flexibility and sort out any muscle imbalances.

-- In Manual physical therapy your therapist will use hands-on techniques to relieve pain and improve mobility.
-It may include massage, joint mobilization, and soft tissue mobilization.
+- Manual physical therapy is utilizes hands-on techniques to ease pain and improve mobility.
+Techniques include massage, joint mobilization, and soft tissue mobilization.

-- Ultrasound therapy is a type of physical therapy that uses sound waves to treat soft tissue injuries like tendonitis.
+- Ultrasound therapy is a type of physical therapy that uses high-frequency sound waves to penetrate deep into soft tissue and provide a soft heat that increases blood flow and reduces inflammation.

-- Electrical stimulation is a physical therapy treatment that uses electrical currents to provide pain relief and promote healing.
+- Electrical stimulation is a type of physical therapy that uses electrical currents to stimulate the muscles and encourage healing.

-- Heat and cold therapy are frequently used in physical therapy for tendonitis.
-Heat can help to promote healing, while cold works to reduce inflammation and ease pain.
+- Heat and cold therapy are commonly used in physical therapy for tendonitis.
+Heat can help to promote healing, while cold works to reduce inflammation and alleviate pain.

-- Dry needling is a technique that involves inserting tiny needles into specific trigger points in and around the affected tendon.
-By making tiny tears in your tendon, trigger point dry needling encourages the body to heal itself.
+- Dry needling is a technique that involves inserting thin needles into specific trigger points in the muscles to ease pain and improve mobility.
+By making tiny tears in your tendon, trigger point dry needling stimulates the body’s natural healing process.

-- Activity modification as recommended by your physical therapist can reduce pressure on the injured tendon.
-This may include making improvements to your technique or equipment, or taking breaks to rest the affected area.
+- Activity modificationas discussed between you and your physical therapist, can reduce tension on the affected soft tissue.
+This may include changing the way you move or getting new equipment, or taking breaks to rest the affected area.

-- Education and lifestyle modifications from your physical therapist can teach you correct body mechanics to help prevent further injury.
-The physical therapist may also provide advice on changes to your lifestyle such as diet, exercise, and proper posture to help promote healing.
+- Education and lifestyle modifications from your physical therapist can provide education on proper ergonomics to help prevent further injury.
+The physical therapist may also provide guidance on changes to your lifestyle such as nutrition, exercise, and proper posture to help promote optimal function and mobility.

-Tendonitis treatment by way of physical therapy is meant to reduce pain, inflammation, and stiffness while promoting flexibility and healing of the affected soft tissue to restore optimal function and mobility and return you to the activities you most enjoy.
-Beyond some of the above treatment modalities, we’ll also include injury prevention into your treatments so you can stay active and stay healthy.
+Tendonitis treatment by way of physical therapy is intended to reduce pain, swelling, and stiffness while increasing range of motion and promoting healing of the injured tendon to restore normal function and return you to what you love doing most.
+In addition to some of the above techniques, we’ll also include injury prevention into your physical therapy program so you reduce the risk of experiencing tendonitis again.
 Physical therapy can help reduce the risk of recurrence by addressing the underlying causes of tendonitis.
-Sunset Hills, MO physical therapists can discover areas of that need improved strength and flexibility, and implement a customized treatment plan aimed at correcting those issues.
+Sunset Hills, MO physical therapists can locate areas of weakness and muscle imbalances that may be contributing to the condition, and implement a personalized treatment plan to address those issues.

 How to Prepare For Your 1st Appointment With a Physical Therapist in Sunset Hills, MO

-- Wear loose clothing — Your physical therapist may want to see you perform certain movements during your appointment, so it is important to wear comfortable clothing that allows to move around easily.
+- Wear loose clothing — Your physical therapist may want to see you perform certain movements during your appointment, so it is important to wear loose clothing.

-- Bring any relevant medical information — If you have had any imaging or medical tests done related to your injury, bring the results with you to your appointment.
+- Bring any relevant medical records — If you have had any imaging or medical tests done related to your injury, bring the results with you to your appointment.

 - Be honest — Be honest with your physical therapist about your symptoms, lifestyle, and any previous injuries or medical conditions.
 This will help them to develop a treatment plan that is tailored to your specific needs and goals.

-By taking these steps to prepare for your first physical therapy appointment in Sunset Hills, MO, you can help to ensure that you receive the best treatment for your tendonitis and get back to the activities you love as soon as possible.
+By taking these steps to prepare for your first physical therapy appointment in Sunset Hills, MO, you can help to ensure that you receive the most effective treatment for your tendonitis and get back to the activities you love as soon as possible.

 Tips to Prevent Tendonitis in Sunset Hills, MO

-While it’s not always possible to prevent tendonitis, there are many things youy can do to reduce your risk of developing the condition.
+While it’s not always possible to prevent tendonitis, there are several steps you can take to reduce your risk of developing the condition.
 Whether participating in a sport or just going about your daily life, here are some tips to help prevent tendonitis in Sunset Hills, MO:

 - Warm up and cool down